Beauty YouTuber: Global reach

 Although the beauty YouTuber phenomenon began in the United States, it has since expanded globally.
 Creators like Yuya (Mexico), PONY Syndrome (South Korea), Shreya Jain (India), and Mari Maria (Brazil) have gained massive followings and helped shape regional beauty trends.
 These influencers often tailor their content to local audiences while still participating in global conversations about beauty.

 Impact

 Beauty YouTubers provide viewers with life advice, beauty tips, personal stories, comedy, and fashion advice as a way to relate to their audience.
 With their content, cosmetic companies are provided feedback from both the beauty vlogger and their viewers on their products.

 One of the most popular categories of video is “Get Ready With Me" (often shortened to the acronym "GRWM").
 These videos are tutorials that demonstrate the beauty YouTuber's daily beauty routines as they get ready in the morning, prepare for an event, or get ready for sleep.

+Scholars and critics have noted that “Get Ready With Me” (GRWM) videos created a hybrid genre that combines tutorial instruction with casual personal narration, encouraging parasocial intimacy between viewers and creators.
+GRWM-style content has been widely replicated across platforms such as TikTok and Instagram, where shorter iterations emphasize personal storytelling alongside product demonstration.